r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 `vagrant up`, `vagrant up --provision`, `vagrant reload`.
 The scripts are written to re-use what is already installed in the machine.
-Restarting the provisioning in particular should help on a slow network connection, when some of the scripts time out (tested on one machine with throttled network).
+Restarting the provisioning in particular should help on a slow network connection, when some of the scripts time out (tested on one machine with throttled network and based on reports from people who experienced problems).

 A radical step is to destroy the machine completely via `vagrant destroy` and then re-try via `vagrant up`.
-This destroys everything installed into the virtual machine, but the (original version of) the machine does not
+This destroys everything installed into the virtual machine.

 If that does not help, one might have to read the outputs and debug, or find a way around it, e.g.  just use the machine via virtualbox GUI, which should always work.
 Also one may run some of the steps manually in the VM and then re-start the provisioning.

+By default, the VM is configure to have 2 CPUs and 4G of RAM, which should allow running it on most today's laptops, but this could be increased on systems with more resources for better performance.
+One way to do this manually from VirtualBox Manager when the VM is not running: look for VM named win10-tst, choose Settings, System.

 ## Technical details and limitations of the VM